Key Takeaways from the 2024 PMAR Conference

 This panel offered actionable insights to help firms navigate the regulatory landscape efficiently and ensure adherence to the latest SEC standards.
 Reach out if you would like us to connect you with an SEC compliance consultant.

-GIPS® OCIO Guidance Statement
+GIPS® Standards OCIO Guidance Statement

-One of the standout sessions was the panel discussion on the GIPS® OCIO Guidance Statement, featuring Joshua O’Brien, Todd Juillerat, Amy Harlacher, and G.R.
+One of the standout sessions was the panel discussion on the Global Investment Performance Standards (GIPS®) OCIO Guidance Statement, featuring Joshua O’Brien, Todd Juillerat, Amy Harlacher, and G.R.
 Findlay.
 This session was invaluable as it delved into the implications of the guidance for firms managing outsourced chief investment officer (OCIO) services.
 While there is still some gray area around the OCIO guidelines, the panel emphasized the necessity of aligning with global best practices and provided insight into the important considerations to keep in mind for compliance.
 It reinforced the importance of transparency and consistency in performance measurement, which are core values we uphold at Longs Peak.

 GIPS® Compliance Q&A